chenlicodebank/Dynamic-Confidence-in-Spiking-Neural-Networks/README.md

 # Dynamic-Confidence-in-Spiking-Neural-Networks
 The implementation of Dynamic Confidence on PyTorch.

 The demo code demonstrates how a runtime optimization technique, Dynamic Confidence, can help reduce the inferece latency further on low-latency SNNs.
-Our goal is to encourage the use of this technique across all SNNs, as it allows for varying simulation time steps for different input samples, rather than using a fixed time step for all.
+Our goal is to encourage the use of this technique across all SNNs, as it allows for varying simulation time steps for different input samples, rather than using a fixed time step for all inputs.
 This approach has proven to be remarkably effective and could greatly benefit SNNs in various applications.

 This algorithm is expected to enable ~40% latency reduction on the most of low-latency SNN algorithms whose essential technique is activation quantization and noise suppression on CIFAR-10 and ImageNet.